 ABSTRACT

 Cellular aging, a pleiotropic trait, is influenced by many components of gene networks.
 We hypothesize that cellular aging is influenced by the configuration of gene and protein interaction networks for which robustness is a key factor in shaping the characteristics of the aging process.
 Here, we aim to dissect the interconnection of network robustness and life-history traits in Saccharomyces Cerevisiae.
 We evaluated the causal interactions of network connectivity, coefficient of variations of gene expression, evolutionary distance, fitness, morphological plasticity, and replicative life span using partial regressions.

-{NEED to add the conclusions here}

 The results of our study showed significant correlations between replicative lifespan and several robustness proxies.
 Specifically, replicative lifespan is negatively correlated to morphological plasticity and positively correlated to fitness robustness.
+Interestingly, we found that morphological plasticity is the causal factor for both replicative lifespan and growth fitness.

 INTRODUCTION AND BACKGROUND